 “Of late years he had but few vessels going to the banks, some of them manned by crews from St. Peter’s and vicinity,” the Bras d’Or Gazette said.
 But that did not curb his charity.
 “Many a Cape Bretoner in days gone by, on landing at Provincetown empty handed, found in him a ready help.”

 Memorial bouquets and wreaths commemorated Captain Matheson after his death in 1896.
-Courtesy of Charlotte Fyfe.
+Collection and courtesy of Charlotte Fyfe.

 Eighteen ninety-one was an especially awful year.
 In the fall, schooner Georgie D. Paine, commanded by the Mathesons’ son-in-law, Capt.
 Oren D. Paine, disappeared far out in the Atlantic — most likely consumed by a hurricane.
 Three grandchildren were left fatherless.
 (More about them below.)

 So, this was the William Matheson — diminished but deeply respected — whose wife bought 186 Commercial Street from Laurana Bowly, for $1,250, in 1894.
 The Mathesons transformed the structure from one-and-a-half to two stories by constructing a mansard roof.
 They added an octagonal turret to the southeast corner and a deep porch to the front facade.